Charlton Heston: Family

 Charlton was his maternal grandmother Marian's maiden name, not his mother Lilla's.
 This is contrary to how 20th-century references read and what Heston said.
-When Heston's maternal grandmother and his true maternal grandfather Charles Baines separated or divorced in the early 1900s, Marian (née Charlton) Baines married William Henry Lawton in 1907.
-Charlton Heston's mother, Lilla, and her sister May were adopted by their grandfather and changed their last name to Charlton in order to distance themselves from their biological father, Mr. Baines, who was an undesirable father figure.
+When Heston's maternal grandmother and his biological maternal grandfather Charles Baines separated or divorced in the early 1900s, Marian (née Charlton) Baines married William Henry Lawton in 1907.
+Charlton Heston's mother, Lilla, and her sister May were adopted by their maternal grandfather and changed their last name to Charlton in order to distance themselves from their biological father, Mr. Baines, who was an undesirable father figure.
 The Carters divorced in 1933 and Lilla Carter married Chester Heston.
 The newly married Mrs. Heston preferred her children use the same last name as hers.
 It was thus as Charlton Heston that he appeared in his first film with younger brother Alan Carter (small role), an adaptation of Henrik Ibsen's Peer Gynt (1941).
 His nickname was always Chuck.